dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 One of the advantages of this approach is that, the dbContext can be easily mock - or rather, we just need to mock the certain repository.
 Without it, to mock the dbContext, we would need to make an in-memory database or use library like "EntityFrameworkCoreMock.NSubstitute"

+## DateTimeProvider

+In order to make classes that uses the DateTime testable, the most common approach is to use DateTimeProvider.
+Here, the DateTimeProvider (and the IDateTimeProvider interface) is placed in "Helpers" and it is used just for DateTimeValidator, but in reality it should be used everywhere it is needed.

 ## NoThrow by LanguageExt.Core

 Exception throwing can be expensive, however the centralized way to deal with them is very convenient.